 The ADSs are listed on The New York Stock Exchange under the symbol BAK.
-The last reported sale price of the ADSs on The New York Stock Exchange on August 27, 2004 was US\$27.41 per ADS.
+The last reported sale price of the ADSs on The New York Stock Exchange on September 22, 2004 was US\$31.52 per ADS.
 Our class A preferred shares are listed on the São Paulo Stock Exchange in lots of 1,000 shares under the symbol BRKM5.
-The closing price of our class A preferred shares on the São Paulo Stock Exchange on August 27, 2004 was R\$81.40 per 1,000 class A preferred shares, which is equivalent to approximately US\$27.52 per 1,000 class A preferred shares, based upon an exchange rate of R\$2.957 to US\$1.00.
+The closing price of our class A preferred shares on the São Paulo Stock Exchange on September 22, 2004 was R\$90.00 per 1,000 class A preferred shares, which is equivalent to approximately US\$31.38 per 1,000 class A preferred shares, based upon an exchange rate of R\$2.8677 to US\$1.00.

 The international underwriters have an option to purchase a maximum of 1,170,000 additional ADSs to cover over-allotments of ADSs.
 The Brazilian underwriters also have an option to purchase a maximum of 585,000,000 additional class A preferred shares to cover over-allotments of class A preferred shares in the concurrent Brazilian offering.
+The Brazilian underwriters have, on the date of this prospectus, exercised that option in full, with delivery of those additional class A preferred shares to be made on or about September 28, 2004.